Do you want a job at Apple’s iPhone factory in China?

-However, the wage of iPhone factory workers was recently studied.
-The results may surprise you.
+However, the wage of iPhone factory workers was recently studied and examined in a few online publications.
+And the results may surprise you.

-Well, guess what?
-Here’s some food for thought about overseas factory workers for a giant company that dominates multiple US markets.
+Here’s some food for thought about overseas factory workers for a giant company that dominates the US phone market.

 Workers at the Pegatron iPhone factory in Shanghai, China make a working wage of…

 How much do Apple iPhone factory workers make?